sarisabban/SinfNet/README.md

 `sudo apt install python3-pip`

-`pip3 install numpy keras tensorflow PIL tkinter matplotlib imgaug scipy`
+`pip3 install numpy keras tensorflow PIL opencv-python tkinter matplotlib imgaug scipy`

 ### Setting up a dataset
 You can download here the [Cell detection Dataset](), the [Dinoflagellates Dataset](), or the full [Protist Dataset]() if you want to retrain the network or add to the dataset and train the network.
 If you want to develop your own dataset follow these steps: